-Cayo Cruz is about 32 sq.km (12.3 sq.mi), roughly the same size as Cayo Largo, (another popular resort island south of Cuba), It’s connected to the west with its neighbor, Cayo Romano, by a new 40-km road (including 12-km in the sea); and it’s connected to the south with the main island of Cuba (near the village of Brasil).
+Cayo Cruz is about 32 sq.km (12.3 sq.mi), roughly the same size as Cayo Largo, (another popular resort island south of Cuba), It’s connected to the west with its neighbor, Cayo Romano, by a new 40-km road (including 12 km of causeways across water); and it’s also connected to the south with the main island of Cuba (near the village of Brasil).

-The beaches of Cayo Cruz stretch mostly along the north-eastern coast of the cay, while the western coast is mainly covered with mangroves and swamps.
+The beaches of Cayo Cruz stretch mostly along the north-eastern coast of the cay, while the western coast is mainly covered with mangroves.
 There's also a long stretch of beach along its south-eastern coast, this one is most likely to remain virgin because this part of the cay seems rather narrow to build hotels.

 • Hotel Quebrada 21 (700 rooms), scheduled to open 2018-2020